Karemhz/EDU_MS/readme.md

  * can display his courses
  * remove course
  * every student have it's own courses, id, name, username, password and email, stored in node

+**Students and Doctors stored in linked list data structure and this data written on files Student.dat and Doctor.dat**

 ## Course